-In 2019, the Commonwealth of Pennsylvania (CoPA) selected EnergyCAP and the complementary Bill CAPtureSM utility bill processing service as the foundation of the Commonwealth’s efforts to reduce energy consumption across state-owned and -managed facilities, per Executive Order 2019-01.
+In 2019, the Commonwealth of Pennsylvania (CoPA) selected EnergyCAP UtilityManagement and the complementary EnergyCAP Bill CAPtureSM utility bill processing service as the foundation of the Commonwealth’s efforts to reduce energy consumption across state-owned and -managed facilities, per Executive Order 2019-01.
 Governor Tom Wolf announced in 2020 that CoPA had achieved “a three percent reduction in state government electricity, natural gas, and steam use” in just the first year of its program to reduce carbon pollution.

 CoPA’s pursuit of the energy conservation and sustainability objectives outlined in the 2019 executive order has continued in subsequent years, with statewide energy consumption reduced by 6.2% in FY 2020.
 The team leading the charge—including CoPA staff and experts from the Penn State Facilities Engineering Institute (PSFEI)—are quick to point out, however, that their efforts to measure and manage CoPA’s energy use began many years prior to the governor’s mandate.
 Through some trial and error and on-going research, they determined that they needed an enterprise-level utility bill management system, and that conclusion led them to EnergyCAP.